thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="523-fixed"}
 ## 5.2.3 Fixed Issues

-An issue where LDAP sync was not syncing users after upgrade to release 5.2.2 is now fixed.
+An issue where LDAP sync does not sync users after upgrade to release 5.2.2 is now fixed.

 A problem where certain types of joins do not work when row-level security is used is now fixed.